 Challenge 11: Payers dictating healthcare

-In a RAND study released by the AMA in 2013, being able to provide quality care was a major influence on physician satisfaction.
+In a RAND study released by the AMA in 2013, being able to provide quality care was a significant influence on physician satisfaction.
 Factors that prevented this, such as payers’ refusal to cover necessary services, led to a decline in physician satisfaction.
 Payers are also maintaining their control through prior authorizations and tightened provider networks.
 This move toward narrow networks means more physicians are being evaluated.

 Challenge 12: Patients dictating healthcare

 Government programs such as the PQRS, as well as the growth of websites for evaluating doctors, have increased the need to keep patients satisfied.
 Unfortunately, this need can affect medical decision making for primary care physicians.
-Physicians are judged by their performance, so they often modify their practice patterns in order to be more productive and improve their scores.
+Physicians are judged by their performance, so they often modify their practice patterns to be more productive and improve their scores.
 In many practices, medicine is devolving into a metrics-centered business.

 Challenge 13: Keeping pace with technology

-The cost and complexity of using computers increases substantially when a practice adds an EHR.
-The support and maintenance of these systems can be very expensive.
+The cost and complexity of using computers increase substantially when a practice adds an EHR.
+The support and maintenance of these systems can be costly.
 Practices must either pay their EHR vendor an annual maintenance fee or pay for each new upgrade.
 Since many smaller practices cannot afford an IT department or even a staff member dedicated to IT, they’ll often hire a local computer service company to support their EHRs.
 While these firms can be skilled at maintaining computer networks, they don’t necessarily understand the complexities of EHR software or how to perform the security assessments required by meaningful use.